Creating text dataset for LLM training using Lance¶

 return tokenizer(sample[field])['input_ids']

-This function will recieve a sample from a huggingface dataset and tokenize the values in the field column.
+This function will receive a sample from a huggingface dataset and tokenize the values in the field column.
 This is the main text you want to tokenize.

 Now that we have set up our raw dataset and pre-processing code, let’s define the main function that takes in the dataset, number of samples and field, and returns a pyarrow batch that will later be written into a lance dataset.